yeti/manticore-django/README.md

 Manticore-django comes with a `fabric` deployment script.
 The script is based on Mezzanine's deployment script with additional features.
 These features allow the script to deploy an *application* and *database* server using different `settings.py`.

+Out of the box features:

+* Multiple independent application servers
+* Multiple independent cron servers (cron servers are identical to application servers with cron processes enabled)
+* Master and slave Postgres server with Streaming Replication
+* RabbitMQ asynchronous background task queue
+* SSH key installation

+### Requirements

+These requirements should be listed in your `pip` requirements file:

+* Django 1.5 or higher
+* Mezzanine 1.4.3 or higher
+* Celery (optional)

 ### Fabric Configuration

 This Fabric deploy script in Manticore-Django is a drop-in replacement for Mezzanine's fabric deployment.